 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Hope Center reports that high elevation in the IOP can cause irreversible damage to the retina and optic nerve in just 24 to 48 hours.
 “As a result, glaucoma is considered an emergency and requires immediate treatment if vision is to be maintained.”
-There are two types of glaucoma, primary and secondary.
-The causes and treatments of glaucoma differ depending on which kind of glaucoma has been diagnosed.
+There are two types of primary or secondary glaucoma.
+Glaucoma defines differently depending on the type.
 So what are the differences?

 What’s known as primary glaucoma is an inherited condition and not caused by outside trauma to the eye.
-The condition “occurs in an animal because it possesses physical or physiolgic traits that predispose the animal to glaucoma,” reports Pet Education..
+The condition “occurs in an animal because it possesses physical or physiolgic traits that predispose the animal to glaucoma,” reports Pet Education.
 “This is usually predetermined by genetics.
-For instance, eyes may have drainage pores that are too small or naturally narrow angles such that the fluid has a difficult time making its way out of the globe.”
+For instance, Eyes may have drainage pores that are too small or have naturally narrow angles, which makes it difficult for the fluid to leave the globe.”
 With primary glaucoma, the condition typically progresses to both eyes, although, as Pet Education points out, “both eyes are rarely affected equally or at the same time.
 The disease usually occurs in one eye months or even years in before it affects the second one.”

 Primary glaucoma most commonly affects dogs aged 3 to 7, but it can occur at any age, reports Hope Center.
-It can show up in any breed but is most frequently associated with Cocker Spaniels, Poodles, Beagles, Chow-Chows, Bassett Hounds, Dalmatians and many terriers.
+It’s more common in some dog breeds than others, but Cocker Spaniels, Poodles, Beagles, Chow-Chows, Basset Hounds, Dalmatians, and many terriers are all susceptible.

 Secondary glaucoma, simply enough, refers to the fact that the disease is caused by, or secondary to, another condition.
 “A common example is a penetrating wound to the eye,” writes Pet Education on its site.
 “This often causes inflammation and the fluid may become too thick to flow out through the drainage pores or it might cause scar tissue to form with the drainage angle, itself, closing.”